kopi-cloud/cabbage/doc/environment-config.md

   [netlify.toml](/netlify.toml).
 This was configured by signing in to Netlify and creating a new "site" pointed at the `tst` branch.

-Note that there's no synchronisation between those two actions.
+Note that there's no synchronisation between Github and Nelify.
 So the new DB *or* the new App might be deployed first.
 Right now the DB migration runs much faster than the app build, so the schema gets migrated before the app is deployed.
 But with a production app - that